 - HEARSAY EXCEPTION FOR THE PURPOSE OF MEDICAL TREATMENT

 We have litigated a great number of CFSA and court involved cases and know how to protect your rights and to either prevent removal, or to make sure your child is returned to your care as soon as possible.

 If you have also been wrongfully named in a neglect petition and thus entered into the Child Protection Registry — you can through a CFSA fair hearing procedure remove your name from the registry and restore your rights.

 Our experienced and knowledgeable DC child abuse and neglect lawyers will fight an illegal removal, guide you through all the legal and procedural aspects of a court involved case and put you on a path to a quick reunification.

-Contact Our Washington DC Family Lawyers today to schedule a free comprehensive case evaluation.
+Contact Our Washington DC Family Lawyer/DC Child Abuse and Neglect Lawyer today to schedule a free comprehensive case evaluation.